lakevetch/pdf_to_csv/readme.txt

 7- Downloads will initiate.
 When they finish, you are ready to go!

 To run the app on a Mac, just right-click (or two-fingered click or command-click) the file called "main.py", hover over "Open with", and scroll down to choose "Python Launcher" from the list.
-On Windows, if a double-click on the file doesn't run it, do a similar right-click, scroll down, find "Python" or similar (sometimes there are version numbers) and choose it to launch.
+On Windows, if a double-click on the file doesn't run it, do a similar right-click, scroll down to "Open with", find "Python" or similar (sometimes there are version numbers) and choose it to launch.
 On Linux, it really depends.
 I recommend googling for instructions for your specific distro.

 Once running, the app will open in a terminal window.
 Follow the text prompts to create your csv!